The Weinberg Institute for Cognitive Science is funded through a generous $7.7 million gift from Marshall M. Weinberg (’50).

 The institute supports teaching innovations—including interdisciplinary team teaching—visiting faculty, and innovations in cognitive science, as well as additional research and faculty initiatives.

-Courses within the 4-track undergraduate major, beyond the required gateway course, CogSci 200: Introduction to Cognitive Science, are offered through the departments of Linguistics, Philosophy, Psychology, Statistics, Economics, Electrical Engineering, Political Science, and Computer Science.
+Courses within the four-track undergraduate major, beyond the required gateway course, CogSci 200: Introduction to Cognitive Science, are offered through the departments of Linguistics, Philosophy, Psychology, Statistics, Economics, Electrical Engineering, Political Science, and Computer Science.
 In addition, the Weinberg Institute offers a Certificate in Cognitive Science for students completing required interdisciplinary coursework and research experiences at the graduate level.

-"Over the years in talking to students and faculty, I have realized that interdisciplinary learning has the most meaningful impact," Weinberg said.
+"Over the years in talking to students and faculty, I have realized that interdisciplinary learning has the most meaningful impact," Mr. Weinberg said.
 "As a result, I created the Weinberg Cognitive Science Symposium, which has explored a variety of cognitive issues.
 That success led to the formation of the institute.
 It is my hope that Michigan students will continue to unlock secrets of the brain.

 "The Weinberg Symposia have examined significant and timely issues, such as bilingual brain research, the rationality of thought, and the use of neuroscience data in legal judgments of guilt and innocence.
 The creation of the institute enables faculty and students to examine more of these important and provocative questions."